alphagov/forms/design/prototype-version-7/task-list/README.md

 ## Context

 We tested version 6 of the task list page in usability testing sessions with form creators who had form builing experience and some with low digital confidence.

-We tested the design of the task list page, checking users understanding of the process to get a form live and how they navigate through the tasks.
+We tested the design of the page, checking users understanding of the process to get a form live and how they navigate through the tasks.

 This provided us with some valuable insights and formed the basis of version 7.